EQEmu/eqemu-docs-v2/docs/categories/npc/spawns/wander-types.md

 # Wander Types

-{% hint style="info" %}
+!!! info
       These Wander Types are assigned to a [Grid](https://eqemu.gitbook.io/database-schema/categories/grids) to cause the behavior listed below as the NPC wanders through Grid Waypoint Entries.
-{% endhint %}

 <table>
   <thead>